Meisho Tabaru

-Meisho Tabaru (メイショウタバル; foaled April 20, 2021) is a Japanese thoroughbred racehorse who won the 2025 Takarazuka Kinen.
+Meisho Tabaru (Japanese: メイショウタバル Hepburn: Meisho Tabaru; foaled April 20, 2021) is a Japanese thoroughbred racehorse who won the 2025 and 2026 Takarazuka Kinen.

 Background

-The horse's name is derived from the Tabaruzaka district in Kumamoto, as well as the Meisho eponym (kanmei, 冠名) of the owner.
+The horse's name is derived from the Tabaruzaka district in Kumamoto, as well as the Meisho eponym (kanmei, 冠名) of the owner, Yoshio Matsumoto.

 Racing career

 2023: two-year old season

-Meisho Tabaru ran his first race at Kyoto Racecourse where, ridden by Taiga Tsunoda he ran a 2,000 meter debut race for two year olds.
-Meisho Tabaru would win his first race on his third race, when he won a 2,000 meter maiden race held at Hanshin Racecourse.
+Meisho Tabaru ran his first race at Kyoto Racecourse, a 2,000-meter maiden race for two-year-olds; ridden by Taiga Tsunoda, he finished fourth.
+His second maiden race saw him finish fifth behind future rival Danon Decile; his third, at Hanshin Racecourse, saw him claim his first win.